 - Demonstrate interest in pursuing a career in the field of child and adolescent drug abuse and mental health; and

-- Intend to remain enrolled in the Institute for four full semesters and attend the annual conference.
+- Intend to remain enrolled in the Institute for four consecutive semesters and attend the annual children’s mental health research and policy conference.